 The main prayer hall is articulately laid and the entrance to this space is decorated with high arches with cusps adorning them.
 You must visit the courtyard during special ceremonies, it is packed with devotees.
 You will be amazed at the strength of the congregation in one of the most beautiful mosques in the world.

 Although you don’t pay for entrance, you have to pay for taking photographs.
 Visit the cupboard encloses ancient relics in the mosque that lies in the vicinity of the North Gate.
-Apart from artifacts see verses of the Holy Quran inscribed on deer skin.
+Apart from artefacts see verses of the Holy Quran inscribed on deer skin.
 The Jama Masjid is located in Chandni Chowk area of Delhi.
 It is open on all days of the week except on Fridays.

 This is a historic city among the places to visit near Agra.
 The city was founded by Akbar who was a powerful Mughal emperor.
 Fatehpur Sikri was the capital city of the Mughal Empire for many years before Agra took this position.
 Akbar was instrumental in envisioning the city.
 He commissioned the building of gardens, harems, planned roads, mosques, and utility structures.